JNewm91/Data_projects_TripleTen/3-Retention Rates.md

 **Overview**:

-This analysis examines the conversion rates and retention patterns of users engaging with a superstore over a timeline from September 24, 2020, to February 28, 2021.
+This analysis examines the conversion rates and retention patterns of users engaging with an e-commerce company over a timeline from September 24, 2020, to February 28, 2021.
 The primary objective is to identify trends in user behavior, especially concerning their journey from initial website views to completed purchases, as well as their retention over time.
 Through a structured conversion funnel and cohort analysis, we glean insights into user interactions and provide actionable recommendations to enhance customer retention and conversion efficiency.

 **Analysis Spreadsheet**: https://docs.google.com/spreadsheets/d/14HxNVLs9En2RqHJYRxIq8g4P2rkOp10JNfegRppXEys/edit?gid=38637670#gid=38637670